 After the artifacts have been distributed to the right component, runtime processes take over.
-Runtime deployment is triggered via the ONAP Portal application called the Use Case UI (UUI) or through a customer self-service portal.
+Runtime deployment is triggered via the ONAP Portal application called the Use Case UI (UUI).
 The service orchestrator (SO) and its virtual function controller (VF-C) and SDN controller (SDN-C), jointly complete initial deployment and subsequent lifecycle management.
-The end-to-end CCVPN service is broken down into the four respective services described above.
-Each of these services are orchestrated; subsequently, the end-to-end CCVPN service is orchestrated.
-Many of the 30 projects in ONAP and 3rd party software components interact with the CCVPN blueprint

-(a full discussion is outside the scope of this document).
+The end to end CCVPN service is broken down into the four respective services described above.
+Each of these services is orchestrated first; API calls are also made to the partner ONAP for orchestrated.
+Many of the 30 projects in ONAP and 3rd party software components interact with the CCVPN blueprint (a full discussion is outside the scope of this document).
 In fact, VF-C and SDN-C depend on third-party SOTN and SD-WAN controllers for deployment and lifecycle management of specific VNFs and DCI (DC interconnection) network connections as well as third-party EMSs for VNF configuration and monitoring.

-In summary, the end-to-end implementation is carried out in the following phases:
+In summary, the end to end implementation is carried out in the following phases:

 - Phase 1: SOTN Orchestration

 - Single Domain

 - Multiple Domains

 - Phase 2: Cross-Carrier Service Creation

-- Phase 3: SD-WAN service Creation
+- Phase 3: SD-WAN Service Creation (including coordination with the 3rd party SD-WAN controller)

 Once the service deployment is complete, the Data Collection Analytics and Events (DCAE) software configures data collectors for monitoring.
-In the CCVPN blueprint, both the VIM and VNFs are monitored.
-Events are sent by DCAE to the alarm correlation engine-Holmes.
-If Holmes detects two concurrent failure alarms as described above, it generates an event that then triggers a policy to execute the self-healing action.
-The self-healing action calls VF-C (which in turn calls external VNFMs) to restart the VNF instances as appropriate.
+In the CCVPN blueprint, the network is monitored through the SOTN controller.
+Events are sent by DCAE to the alarm correlation engine - Holmes.
+Holmes collapses two failure alarms for the same event into one and generates an event that then triggers a policy to execute a reroute event.
+The self-healing action calls SO to take the appropriate action.